Liu Shaoqi: Early revolutionary activities

 In 1925, Liu became a member of the Guangzhou-based All-China Federation of Labor Executive Committee.
+Between 1925 and 1926, Liu led political movements and strikes in Hubei and Shanghai on several occasions, becoming one of the main leaders of the local CCP workers' movement.
+On 2 May 1925, at the opening ceremony of the 2nd National Labor Congress and the 1st Guangdong Provincial Farmers' Congress, Liu, along with Su Zhaozheng, Liao Zhongkai, Wang Yifei and others, was elected as the chairman of the congress.
+On 1 June. the Shanghai General Labor Union was officially established, with Liu as director of the general affairs department (equivalent to secretary-general), in charge of five or six sections including documents and general affairs.
+In November, due to lung disease, Liu returned to Hunan with He Baozhen to recuperate and stayed at the Changsha Cultural Bookstore.
 During the next two years he led numerous political campaigns and strikes in Hubei and Shanghai.
 He worked with Li Lisan in Shanghai in 1925, organizing Communist activity following the May Thirtieth Movement.
 After his work in Shanghai, Liu traveled to Wuhan.
 He was briefly arrested in Changsha and then returned to Guangzhou to help organize the 16-month-long Canton–Hong Kong strike.